alexsandro-cristiano/projeto-gerenciamento-estoque/README.md

 ## 📝 Licença

-Esse projeto não possui licensa.
+Esse projeto não possui licença.